thestinger/paxd/README.md

-`paxd` is a simple daemon for Arch Linux intended to allow PaX to be enabled out-of-the-box.
+`paxd` is a daemon for automatically maintaining PaX exceptions.
+It applies exceptions wheneven an executable is created / replaced.
+It also applies all of the exceptions at start-up and when the configuration file is modified.

-Support for hooks in Pacman would be significantly better, but this can fill the gap until that point.
+Since `paxd` watches the parent directory chain for each executable, it has no problem dealing with the creation of an executable in a directory that did not exist when it was started.
+It works fine with all package managers it has been tried with.

-It reads the `/etc/paxd.conf` configuration file and applies the listed PaX exception flags to binaries on start-up.
-It waits for finished pacman transactions or changes to the configuration file and re-applies the attributes as-needed.
-It will do more work than necessary, but setting extended attributes for a hundred files is far cheaper than Pacman simply reading the database.
+The sample `paxd.conf` is targeted at Arch Linux, and the expectation is that maintainers / users of other distributions will maintain a modified version downstream.